sgbilod/faceless-youtube/dashboard/README.md

 ## 📄 License

-Part of DOPPELGANGER STUDIO - All Rights Reserved
+Part of Faceless YouTube Automation Platform - GNU AGPL v3.0

 ---

 **Version:** 1.0.0
 **Built with:** ❤️ and React
-**For:** DOPPELGANGER STUDIO
+**For:** Faceless YouTube Automation Platform